 Whitman tells our hero that “the Power” is the means through which he mentally makes himself undetectable by the aliens’ alarm sensors.
 He also says it can let Killraven do much more and is the means through which he alone can bring down Earth’s conquerors.

 Keeper Whitman dies and K.R.’s surviving Freemen catch up with him to exchange more exposition.
-We learn that Jonathan Raven’s (Killraven’s) mother Maureen was killed by the aliens and their quislings right in front of him when Jon was a child, and his little brother Joshua was taken off to an unknown fate.
+We learn that Jonathan Raven’s (Killraven’s) mother Maureen was killed by the aliens and their quislings right in front of him when Jon was a child, and his older brother Joshua was taken off to an unknown fate.

 After our main character was taken away from Keeper Whitman as he reached his teen years, he wound up thriving on the gladiatorial circuit set up by the decadent overlords for the amusement of themselves and their human quisling nobles.
 Human warriors fought alien creatures, science-spawned mutant beasts and EACH OTHER.
 Jonathan and his fellow gladiators were given colorful names to fit the spectacle and “bread & circuses” atmosphere of these gladiatorial events.